Updated 11/13/17 by Kat McGuire

 and/or appointed members to work the arena at each barrel race.

-a.
 Conducts meetings and duties in the absence of the President.

 b.
 Maintains a record of each member's

 c.
 In October chairs the financial auditing committee for the Treasurer's records.

-d.
 Is in charge of reviewing the eligibility of the horses nominated to classes.

 e.
-Will maintain
+Will maintain files,

 releases of liability forms.

 list and records attendance meetings.

 b.
 Keeps complete and accurate minutes of all meetings.

+c.
 Read the minutes and calls the President's attention to any unfinished business.

 S.A.B.R.A records and historical facts of each year's minutes and business transactions.

 all correspondence promptly, file letters and replies for future reference.

 reports of all committees and written resolutions.
 Has available at each regular meeting a copy of minutes of previous meeting,

 record of committees and copy of the S.A.B.R.A. by-laws.

 g.
 Counts and records the balloting of all voting

 h.
 Records entries at barrel races.

 income from awards, fundraisers, donations, dues and entry fees,

-c.
-Collects entry fees at barrel races,
+Collects entry fees at barrel races.

 d.
 Maintains a checking account.
-Executive Directors will be signers on the account.
+Executive Directors will be signers

 e.
 Maintains a petty cash fund for $150.00.

 f.
-Calculates and issues pay-off checks
+Calculates and

 g.
 Pays all expenses.
 Allowable expenses will include office supplies, publicity, awards

 and barrel race expenses.
 Itemized receipts will be obtained and saved for all expenditures.

 a.
 Make decisions on behalf of the membership.